Office of Development

 The Office of Development leads the university’s fundraising effort.

-Joan E. O’Neill has worked at Yale for more than twenty-five years.
+Joan E. O’Neill has worked at Yale for more than thirty years.
 She is responsible for leadership of all the university’s alumni affairs and fundraising activities.

 Ms. O’Neill received a B.A. in psychology from the University of North Carolina, Chapel Hill.